 - Emotional and physical vulnerability.
 People who are less able to handle stress will likely experience more severe withdrawal symptoms from cannabis.

 - General health and metabolism.
 The healthier the person and the better their metabolism, the quicker the person will get rid of toxins and end the unpleasant withdrawal sensations.

 - Body type.
-Fat tissues store THC molecules; as a result, the more fat that you have in your body, the more storage space you provide for toxic cannabis molecules.
+Fat tissues store THC molecules; as a result, the more fat that one has in the body, the more storage space one provides for toxic cannabis molecules.
 Most women naturally have a higher fat content than men, and thus are likely to retain more THC in their bodies than men.
 As a result, their marijuana withdrawals can be more severe.

 Fortunately, quitting marijuana is not as difficult as withdrawing from other drugs.
 Medical supervision is usually unnecessary because the symptoms, while unpleasant, are not dangerous.
 In many cases, people manage to quit on their own when properly motivated.

 What One Can Do At Home

-Here is what you can try at home to soothe milder detox symptoms during weed withdrawals:
+Here is what a user can try at home to soothe milder detox symptoms during weed withdrawals:

 - Stay hydrated by drinking 2-3 liters of water per day.
 Avoid sodas and drinks with sugar or other artificial sweeteners.

-- Eliminate coffee and caffeine until your sleep cycle returns to normal.
+- Eliminate coffee and caffeine until sleep cycle returns to normal.

-- Do not use other substances while you are detoxing from marijuana.
+- Do not use other substances while detoxing from marijuana.
 That means: stop drinking alcohol, smoking cigarettes, and consuming other drugs.
-If you are taking medication, talk with your doctor about your cannabis detox.
+If someone is taking medication, talk with a doctor about cannabis detox.

 - Exercise every day, even if only for a short while.
-By exercising you will 1) boost your mental health and 2) increase the speed at which your body removes toxins through sweat.
+By exercising one will 1) boost mental health and 2) increase the speed at which body removes toxins through sweat.

-- Treat yourself to a nice warm bath to relax you and improve your mood
+- Treat to a nice warm bath to relax and improve mood

-- Surround yourself with supportive people, whether they are members of your family or friends or online forums and local support groups.
+- Surround with supportive people, whether they are members of family or friends or online forums and local support groups.

 Get Professional Help

-If you can’t deal with your withdrawal period alone, don’t hesitate to seek professional help.
+If one can’t deal with withdrawal period alone, don’t hesitate to seek professional help.